aprateepQC/MyWikiTest/README.md

 [QuantcastMeasurement sharedInstance].appLabels = myUserSegmentMembership;
 ```

 Setting the appLabels property has the effect of passing these labels with every method call of the Quantcast SDK.
-At any time however, you can add to the labels you’ve assigned using `appLabels` by setting the labels: argument in your Quantcast method call.
+At any time however, you can temporarily add to the labels you’ve assigned using `appLabels` by setting the labels: argument in your Quantcast method call.

 Here is an example that adds the label “sharer.firstShare” in addition to the labels you’ve already assigned (“sharer.onFB”, “purchaser.ebook”) via the `appLabels` property.
 This example uses the `logEvent:withLabels:` method, which you can learn about under [Tracking App Events](#tracking-app-events).